 Impairment-Related Capital Expenses – Amounts paid for special equipment installed in the home or for improvements may be included as medical expenses, if their main purpose is medical care for the taxpayer, the spouse, or a dependent.
 The costs of permanent improvements that increase the property’s value may be partly included as a medical expense.
 The costs of the improvement are reduced by the increase in the property’s value.
 The difference is a medical expense.
 If the improvement does not increase the property’s value, the entire cost is included as a medical expense.
 Certain improvements made to accommodate a home to a taxpayer’s disabled condition, or to that of the spouse or dependents who live with the taxpayer, do not usually increase the home’s value, so the costs can be included in full as medical expenses.
 A few examples of full-cost medical expenses include constructing entrance or exit ramps for the home; widening entrance and exit doorways, hallways, and interior doorways; installing railings, support bars, or other modifications; and adding handrails or grab bars.

 Learning Disability – Tuition fees paid to a special school for a child who has severe learning disabilities caused by mental or physical impairments, including nervous system disorders, can be included as medical expenses.
 A doctor must recommend that the child attend the school.
-Fees for tutoring recommended by a doctor from a teacher who is specially trained and qualified to work with children with severe learning disabilities may also be included if the tutoring is recommended by a doctor.
+Fees for tutoring from a teacher who is specially trained and qualified to work with children with severe learning disabilities may also be included if the tutoring is recommended by a doctor.

-Special Schooling – Medical care includes the costs of attending a special school designed to compensate for or overcome a physical handicap in order to qualify the individual for future normal education or for normal living.
+Special Schooling – Medical care includes the costs of attending a special school designed to compensate for or overcome a physical handicap to qualify the individual for future normal education or for normal living.
 This includes a school that teaches braille or lip reading.
 The principal reason for attending the school must be its special resources for alleviating the student’s handicap.
-The tuition for ordinary education that is incidental to the special services provided at the school as well as the costs of meals and lodging supplied by the school are also included as medical expenses.
+The tuition for ordinary education that is incidental to the special services provided at the school, as well as the costs of meals and lodging supplied by the school, are also included as medical expenses.